hannobraun/hanno.braun-odw.eu/content/notes/notebook/index.md

 #### Making and preparing the signatures

 Now I needed to needed to make the signatures.
-A signature is a group of 4 folded papers, nested into one another.
+A signature is a group of 4 folded papers, nested within one another.

 {{
     video(